Pirates vs. Cubs Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- Drew Smyly (5-4) will take to the mound for the Cubs and make his 14th start of the season.
+- The Cubs will hand the ball to Marcus Stroman (7-4) for his 15th start of the season.

-- Smyly will look to finish five or more innings for the third start in a row.
+- Stroman will look to finish five or more innings for the sixth start in a row.

-- He has one appearance this season with zero earned runs allowed out of his 13 chances this season.
+- He has five appearances with no earned runs allowed in 14 chances this season.

 |Opponent